toppaste/wordsearch-book-maker/README.md

 - [x] Generate word search puzzle from list of words
 - [x] Save puzzle to docx
 - [x] Save puzzle to pdf
-- [ ] Improve formatting of main page
+- [x] Improve formatting of main page
+- [ ] Fix solution page
-- [ ] Improve formatting of solution page
+- [ ]Improve formatting of solution page
 - [ ] Print collection in a book
 - ...